ok-basil/ecommerce/README.md

+I'm practicing my Typescript on here.
+Be nice.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.